-The overloading resolution procedure that identifies the function being called in a functional application of the form $\mathbf{f} \ a_1 \ \cdots \ a_n$ , where $a_i$ is in domain $A_i$ , follows the steps:
+The overloading resolution procedure that identifies the function being called in a functional application of the form f $a_1 \cdots a_n$ , where $a_i$ is in domain $A_i$ , follows the steps:

-- 1. from the function designator f, determine the set C of candidate functions.
-If f denotes a call to domain bound functions, only the functions bound to the indicated domain, or in any of its base domains, are considered; otherwise all functions with the same name in the scope should be entered in the candidate set; - 2. for each actual parameter $a_i$ , for $1 \le i \le n$ , eliminate from C functions which have a corresponding formal parameter $p_i$ in domain $P_i$ such that $A_i$ is not compatible to $P_i$ .
-Note that only the first n formal parameters of f are considered in this process; - 3. if cardinality of C is greater than 1, perform the following steps:
+1. from the function designator f, determine the set C of candidate functions.
+If f denotes a call to domain bound functions, only the functions bound to the indicated domain are considered; otherwise all functions with the same name in the scope should be entered in the candidate set;

-- (a) assign to each function in C the number of nominal-matchings occuring between the domains of the arguments and those of the corresponding parameters.
+- 2. for each actual parameter $a_i$ , for $1 \le i \le n$ , eliminate from C functions which have a corresponding formal parameter $p_i$ in domain $P_i$ such that $A_i$ is not compatible to $P_i$ .
+Note that only the first n formal parameters of f are considered in this process; - 3. if cardinality of C is greater than 1, perform the following steps: - (a) assign to each function in C the number of nominal-matchings occurring between the domains of the arguments and those of the corresponding parameters.
 A nominal-matching occurs when both domains are identical domain names. - (b) keep in C only the functions to which the greatest nominal-matching number has been assigned. - 4. if C is empty, the called function has not been declared in the calling scope.
 If cardinality of C is greater than 1, the function calling is ambigous.